 Weapons Prohibited

-Except where expressly and specifically permitted by Kentucky Revised Statute, the carrying, bringing, using, or possessing any weapon or dangerous instrument, including pocket knives and/or hunting knives, in any school building, on school grounds, in any school vehicle or at any school-sponsored activity is prohibited.
+Except where expressly and specifically permitted by Kentucky Revised Statute, the carrying, bringing, using, or possessing any weapon or dangerous instrument, including pocket knives and/or hunting knives, in any school building, on school grounds or a bus stop, in any school vehicle or at any school-sponsored activity is prohibited.

 Violation of this policy by staff members shall constitute reason for disciplinary action, including possible termination.